Fed-PISA: Federated Voice Cloning via Personalized Identity-Style Adaptation: Compliance with Ethical Standards

 \section{Compliance with Ethical Standards}

 Compliance with Ethical Standards.
 This study was performed in line with the principles of the Declaration of Helsinki.
 Approval was granted by the Ethics Committee of the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
-All participants in the blind listening tests (n = 22) provided informed consent; only anonymized ratings were collected.
-We additionally used open-access human-speech datasets (ESD, EmoV-DB, RAVDESS, CREMA-D) strictly in accordance with their licenses; no new recordings were collected from these corpora.
+All participants in the blind listening tests provided informed consent.
+Only anonymized ratings were collected.
+We additionally used open-access human-speech datasets strictly in accordance with their licenses.
+No new recordings were collected from these corpora.